Alvi305/Backup-Shell-Script-for-system-restore-LINUX-/README.md

 -	List of installed packages (from apt, conda, and snap)
 -	System logs and command history.

-The following variables are used to make text files to store system critical information about the system.
-The text files created are stored in the destination directory for system critical information which by default is the SystemLogs folder created within the repository when you run the script.
+Text files, which are used to store system critical information, are created  in the destination directory within the repository when you run the script .
+The  default path for the destination directory is the SystemLogs folder.

-The variable declaration can be found at **line 171** of [Backup_Script.sh](https://github.com/Alvi305/Backup-Shell-Script-for-system-restore-LINUX-/blob/main/Backup_Script.sh).

 Description of the text files is given below: